facebook/react-native-website/docs/textinput.md

 ### `autoCapitalize`

 Can tell `TextInput` to automatically capitalize certain characters.
+This property is not supported by some keyboard types such as `name-phone-pad`.

 * `characters`: all characters.
 * `words`: first letter of each word.